Tebs-Lab/conways-game-of-life/readme.md

 ### Gliderville

 [Gliderville](https://tebs-game-of-life.com/gliderville/gliderville.html) randomly spawns a series of gliders in a world with a heart of ivy.
 When a glider crashes into the central box, the center begins to fill.
 Highly satisfying.

+### Three By Three

+[Three by three](https://tebs-game-of-life.com/three-by-three/three-by-three.html) is an Andy Warhol inspired version of Conway's game of life.

+### Random Rules

+Taking three by three to the limit, [random rules](https://tebs-game-of-life.com/random-rules/random-rules.html) creates 16 grids, each with randomly chosen color schemes and randomly chosen rules.
+The rules and color schemes automatically update themselves every 5-10 seconds.

+### Grid Maker

+[Grid maker](https://tebs-game-of-life.com/grid-maker/grid-maker-form.html) is the logical conclusion of three by three and random rules.
+Using a web-form you can customize the grid, pixel size, animation speed, and control if the rules and colors are randomized or not.